Terms & Conditions

 4.1 These Terms and any document expressly referred to in them constitute the entire agreement between you and us (the “Contract”).
 You acknowledge that you have not relied on any statement, promise or representation made or given by or on behalf of us which is not set out in these Terms or any document expressly referred to in them.

-4.2 Where you are a consumer, you have legal rights in relation to Services that are not as described.
+4.6 You have legal rights in relation to Services that are not as described.
 Advice about your legal rights is available from your local Citizens’ Advice Bureau or Trading Standards office.
 Nothing in these Terms will affect these legal rights.

 5 How the Contract is formed between you and us